Pat Suemnick outsizes Kansas' Dickinson, WVU upsets No. 3 Kansas - Yahoo Sports

 Suemnick got plenty of them this game, including eight consecutive points near the end of what was a wild and crazy first half.

-So crazy a first half it was that WVU made nine 3-pointers, yet could never pull away.
+So crazy a first half it saw WVU make nine 3-pointers, yet could never pull away.

 Kansas shot 61 % in the first half, but the Jayhawks could never pull away, either.